 As you may be aware, many Japanese LGBT individuals are reluctant to come out due to the negative impact it could have in all aspects of their lives.

-I’ve heard of other gay couples who have to be discreet when staying over each other’s apartments, just in case the landlord happens to see a “new tenant” always hanging around.
+I’ve heard of gay couples who have to be discreet when staying over each other’s apartments, just in case the landlord happens to see a “new tenant” always hanging around.

 Or maybe you’ll find yourself in a popular date spot and it’s all male and female couples except for you and your boyfriend, which can be a little awkward if you’re self-conscious (as a non-Japanese person I’m always aware of people looking at me).

 At first, I don’t think I fully appreciated how difficult things are for LGBT people in Japan.
-As an American, I took it for granted that non-Japanese are often not treated with the same scrutiny as Japanese people, and that it’s easier for us to come out in many situations.
+As an American, I took it for granted that non-Japanese are often not treated with the same scrutiny as Japanese people and that it’s easier for us to come out in many situations.
 (Regardless of this I don’t talk openly about my relationships with most Japanese people because I’m just a generally private person.)

 ◆Housing Discrimination and Job Transfers

 Same-sex couples cannot get married in Japan, and because of this, there can sometimes be hurdles to living together.
-For example, there are some cases where landlords might refuse a same-sex couple on the grounds of them not being relatives.
+For example, there are some cases where landlords can refuse a same-sex couple on the grounds of them not being relatives.
 Recently, some municipalities in Japan have begun offering same-sex partnership certificates as a way to curb housing discrimination.
 Whether this has had any concrete effect has yet to be reported (possibly due to the low number of couples who are actually using the system).

 There are also other hurdles.
 Most Japanese companies have systems where employees have to transfer their place of work.
 This means that men who don’t want to uproot their entire family must leave their wife and children behind and just send their pay check home every month.